Retail Motor Industry Federation: Motorcycle Retailers Association

 The RMI Motorcycle Retailers Association (MRA) is the only organisation that represents exclusively the welfare and interests of retailers of motorcycles, related accessories and services.

 An executive committee, comprising members from various regions, enables it to reflect local, as well as national, issues when lobbying Government or representing the industry through the media.

 The main aims of the MRA are to provide more influence, better information and stronger support to the motorcycle retail sector to improve profitability, protect members’ investment and to enhance retailer viability.

 The MRA has liaison with motorcycle manufacturers and importers, equipment and component suppliers and service providers.
 It also represents member interests with other organisations such as the Driver and Vehicle Licensing Agency (DVLA), the Department for Transport (DFT), VOSA, the European Commission, Trading Standards, Inland Revenue, media and consumer associations.

 It is a member of the National Motorcycle Council and the Motorcycle Theft Action Group.

-RMI Petrol
+Petrol Retailers Association (PRA)

-This was formerly the Petrol Retailers Association - PRA, which was formed in 1987.
-It became RMI Petrol in 2009.
-It represents independent owners.

-RMI Petrol has a range of services to support those making a living through fuel sales and convenience shopping.

-RMI Petrol represents members' interests directly with other sectors of the market: the oil companies, Government bodies, forecourt customers and the media.

-It is able to advise on such matters as motor fuel costs and margins when no fixed term agreement applies; operating agreements for sites owned by oil companies; supply terms and agreements with shop suppliers; guidance on legal problems, including employment legislation; staff recruitment and training; and equipment purchasing.
+The Petrol Retailers Association (PRA) represents independent fuel retailers who now account for 65% of all UK forecourts and provides a voice for all retailers both large and small.
+They are committed to supporting members to develop all aspects of their activities by offering information, services and advice which ensures that the independent fuel retailing sector can continue to grow and be competitive in an ever more challenging business environment.

+This also requires the PRA to challenge and work with all appropriate Government departments to ensure that the sustainability of independent forecourt retailers is properly considered.
+Their key objective is to ensure that membership provides real, quantifiable value that outweighs the annual subscription fee and that the benefits they offer are of interest across the spectrum of their membership.